HISTORY OF HEROD ANTIPAS

 Background of Herod Antipas

-As you may recall the story of John the Baptist, the prophet denounced Antipas’ breaking the Jewish law by taking his brother’s wife.
+As you may recall from the story of John the Baptist, the prophet, denounced Antipas’ breaking the Jewish law by taking his brother’s wife.
 The Jewish historian Josephus further tells us that Antipas feared the prophet’s popularity with the people and subsequently imprisoned him.

 Herod Antipas, that Fox

 This is the Herod that Jesus called “that fox.”
 Jesus was not referring to the king’s personal pulchritude.
-From a study of Greek, Latin, and Hebrew literature, it can be seen that the fox is both crafty and inferior in its position.
+From a study of Greek, Latin, and Hebrew literature, the fox is both crafty and inferior in its position.
 The fox is an insignificant or base person, unlike the lion.
-He lacks real power and dignity, using cunning and deceit to achieve his aims.
+He lacks genuine power and dignity, using cunning and deceit to achieve his aims.

 Bill Petro, your friendly neighborhood historian